jrhoun/jrhoun.com/content/posts/sorting-out-thoughts-on-reopening.md

 >
 >**Romans 13:1**

 This is closely correlated to the previous principle.
 I am not an expert in infectious diseases.
 Because it is a _novel_ Coronavirus I accept that what we understand about it is an evolving process.
 The _R0_ value, what constitutes the best precautions, the severity of illness, etc. The uncertainty however, does not dissuade me from allowing myself to be subject to those who I believe are trying to act in the best interests of the governed.
-It also reminds me to _respect_ (not deride or slander) those who are working in good faith to govern.
+It also reminds me to _respect_ those who are working in good faith to govern.
 The major question here that I struggle with is what constitutes "good faith".

 When government leaders promote division, discord, or falsehoods, I do not consider that "good faith".
 Do I ignore them?
 No, but I probably will evaluate direction from authorities that lack good-faithed credibility much more than those who have no such lack.